 How long does it take to get something via ILL?

 ILL books and materials can take 5 to 10 business days to arrive.

-Journal articles usually arrive within three days, but can take up to 1-2 weeks to arrive.
+Journal articles usually arrive within three days.

 Delivery time is dependent on the library sending the material, the availability of the requested material and the accuracy of your request.

 How will I be notified?